markmap/coc-markmap/README.md

 ## Usage

+You can run the commands below **in a buffer of Markdown file**.

-### Generating markmap HTML
+### Generating a markmap HTML

-Open a Markdown, and execute:

 ```viml
 :CocCommand markmap.create
 ```

+**This command will create an HTML file rendering the markmap and can be easily shared.**

-An HTML file with the same basename as the Markdown file will be created and opened in your default browser.
+The HTML file will have the same basename as the Markdown file and will be opened in your default browser.
 If there is a selection, it will be used instead of the file content.

 Transforming plugins are enabled by default, including syntax highlight with [PrismJS](https://prismjs.com/) and math typesetting with [Katex](https://katex.org/).

 ### Watching mode

-There is also a watching mode:

 ```viml
 :CocCommand markmap.watch
 ```

+**This command will start a development server and track your cursor.**

 The markmap will update once the markdown file changes, and the node under cursor will always be visible in the viewport on cursor move.